ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 Therefore, the requirements should be stated from a pure external viewpoint.
 When using models to illustrate the requirements, remember that the model just indicates the external behavior, and does not specify a design.

 ## Embedding project requirements in the SRS
+The SRS should address the software product, not the process of producing the software product.

+Project requirements represent an understanding between customer and supplier about contractual matters pertaining to production of software and thus should not be included in the SRS.
+These normally include such items as
+- Cost
+- Delivery schedules
+- Reporting procedures
+- Software development methods
+- Quality assurance
+- Validation and verification criteria
+- Acceptance procedures

+Project requirements are specified in other documents, typically in a software development plan, a software quality assurance plan, or a statement of work.